 It may be necessary for a tribunal to issue an emergency custody determination without notice and hearing in order to prevent irreparable harm to the child.
-The Drafting Committee decided not address that issue in the context of this Act.
+The drafting committee decided not address that issue in the context of this Act.
 Rather the determination of when irreparable harm exists, the notice required, and the length of time between the ex parte order and a hearing will be determined by individual state law.
 That is provided for by the introductory phrase in Section 205 which indicates that the notice and hearing rules provided by this Act are subjected to State requirements for dispensing with notice in cases involving irreparable harm.

 SECTION 205.
-NOTICE OF HEARING; OPPORTUNITY TO BE

-HEARD.
-Subject to [local rules on dispensing with notice in cases of irreparable harm], before a child-custody determination is made under this [Act], reasonable notice of hearing and an opportunity to be heard must be given to the contestants, a parent whose parental rights have not been terminated, and each person who has physical custody of the child.
+NOTICE; OPPORTUNITY TO BE HEARD; JOINDER.
+Subject to [local rules on dispensing with notice in cases of irreparable harm], before a child-custody determination is made under this [Act], reasonable notice of hearing and an opportunity to be heard must be given to [those persons required by local law to receive notice of a custody determination.]
+[Those persons required under local law to intervene or be joined in a custody proceeding] shall be joined as parties

-This section makes one substantive change from the Section 4 of the original UCCJA by recognizing that there may be cases where it is necessary for a tribunal to issue an emergency temporary custody determination without notice of hearing.
-The Drafting Committee recognized the need for such orders but decided to defer to local procedure on temporary restraining orders to determine such issues as when such an order is appropriate and when a hearing must be held.
-Thus this section is subject to local rules which provides an exception to the notice and opportunity requirement for ex parte emergency orders.
+This section makes two substantive changes from Section 4 of the original UCCJA.
+First it recognizes that there may be cases where it is necessary for a tribunal to issue an emergency temporary custody determination without notice of hearing.
+The drafting committee recognized the need for such orders but decided to defer to local procedure on temporary restraining orders to determine such issues as when such an order is appropriate and when a hearing must be held.
+Thus this section is subject to local rules which provides an exception to the notice and opportunity requirement for exparte emergency orders.